 Cardiff has a long history as a popular surfing destination, and there are a number of vendors and plenty of surfing-related entertainment and events – one recent event attracted 20,000 visitors.
 If you spend any time in town, you will see lots of surfboards heading down the hill under arms, on bikes, in the backs of trucks, and running across the coast highway to the beach.

-Cardiff real estate, like other coastal communities, offers a range of housing styles, but at a hefty price tag, at least near the coast, especially those homes on the hills with wonderful ocean and/or lagoon views.
+Cardiff real estate, like our other coastal communities, offers a range of housing styles, but at a hefty price tag, at least near the coast, especially for those homes on the hills with wonderful ocean and/or lagoon views.
+And prices have risen quite a bit since the Recession.

 Limited inventory, beautiful views, and overall desirability combine to keep home prices in Cardiff high.
 You will find a variety of housing styles, including bungalows and cottages, twin-homes, contemporary and Spanish, as well as apartments and condominiums; there are several gated communities of attached and detached homes.
 Upside-down homes (reverse floor plan) are common on the hill (living space is upstairs, bedrooms down) to take advantages of the glorious views, and many are 3 stories on narrow lots.

 Cardiff has enacted building height restrictions to prevent owners from adding on too much space above existing levels to take advantage of the views, and thereby blocking views of neighbors.

 While Cardiff may not known as a fine dining community, there are some very respectable and pleasant places to feed yourself, especially if you want to eat while looking at the ocean.
 Restaurant Row, on the Coast Highway heading south toward Solana Beach, offers a number of different restaurants (Chart House, The Pacific Coast Grill, Las Olas ), several of them directly on the ocean where you can enjoy watching the surfers, the surf, and take in spectacular sunsets.
 Mexican, California, and seafood are the primary offerings.